jochenberger/gradle-geb/README.md

 * Lacks tests
 * Lacks license headers
 * Does not specify test inputs/outputs, so tests are always out-of-date
-* The test results of the latest test task overwrite the previous results (see also http://forums.gradle.org/gradle/topics/how_can_i_specify_test_classes_filtered_by_whether_they_extend_a_certain_base_class), I tried to get around that by using different spock configs, but without success.
+* Spock configs are used to run only the UI tests in the UI test tasks and the non-UI tests in the regular test task.
+The test reports for the different tasks are generated with empty reports for the excluded tests (see also http://forums.gradle.org/gradle/topics/how_can_i_specify_test_classes_filtered_by_whether_they_extend_a_certain_base_class),
 * Jetty is not explicitly shut down after running the tests, I'm not sure if this is an issue.
 If it is, we could define a stop port and key for the `jettyTest` task and use those to shut down the container.

 ## Licensing